-This yearbook is intended to inform about the International MSc/PhD/MD-PhD Neuroscience Program in Göttingen, Germany, that was established in the year 2000.
-Beyond general information, the yearbook introduces students, faculty, the program committee and the coordination team.
-The program is jointly conducted by the University of Göttingen, the Max Planck Institute for Biophysical Chemistry, the Max Planck Institute for Experimental Medicine, the German Primate Center and the European Neuroscience Institute.
-Beyond their active participation in the Neuroscience Program, the above-mentioned partners closely cooperate in the DFG Research Center for Molecular Physiology of the Brain (CMPB), the Göttingen Center for Molecular Biosciences (GZMB), the Center for Systems Neuroscience (ZNV), in three collaborative research centers (Sonderforschungsbereiche, SFB), and in five interdisciplinary doctoral programs (Graduiertenkollegs, GK).
+This yearbook is intended to provide information on the International MSc/PhD/MD-PhD Neuroscience Program in Göttingen, Germany, which was established in 2000.
+In addition to general information on the program, the yearbook introduces the current year's students, the faculty members, the program committee and the coordination team.
+The program is jointly conducted by the University of Göttingen, the Max Planck Institute for Biophysical Chemistry (MPIbpc), the Max Planck Institute for Experimental Medicine (MPIem), the Max Planck Institute for Dynamics and Selforganization (MPIds), the German Primate Center (DPZ) and the European Neuroscience Institute (ENI).
+Further to their active participation in the Neuroscience Program, the above-mentioned partners closely cooperate in the DFG Research Center for Molecular Physiology of the Brain (CMPB), the Göttingen Center for Molecular Biosciences (GZMB), the Center for Systems Neuroscience (ZNV), in three collaborative research centers (Sonderforschungsbereiche, SFB), and in five interdisciplinary doctoral programs (Graduiertenkollegs, GK).
 The International MSc/PhD/MD-PhD Neuroscience Program qualifies students for professional work in the neurosciences.
-The program is open to students from Germany and from abroad, holding a Bachelor's degree (or equivalent) in the biosciences, medicine, psychology, physics, or related fields.
+The program is open to students from Germany and from abroad, who hold a Bachelor's degree (or equivalent) in the biosciences, medicine, psychology, physics, or related fields.
 All courses are held in English.
-Tuition fees are waived, scholarships are available.
-The academic year starts in mid-October, preceded by four weeks of orientation.
-Applications are welcome until January 31 of the year of enrollment.
-To assure individual training on a high standard, the number of participants is limited to 20 students per year.
-All students first participate in one year of intensive course work.
+Tuition fees are waived and scholarships are available.
+The academic year starts in October and is preceded by a three week orientation program.
+Applications may be submitted until January 31 of the year of enrollment.
+To ensure a high standard of individual training, the number of participants is limited to 20 students per year.
+All students initially participate in one year of intensive course work.
 This first segment of the program comprises lectures, tutorials, seminars, methods courses, and independent, individually supervised research projects (laboratory rotations).
-The traditional German structure of academic semesters is abandoned.
+The traditional German structure of academic semesters is not followed.
 The condensed schedule allows students to accumulate 90 credits (ECTS) within one year, which would normally require 3 semesters.
 Subsequently, two separate segments are offered: - PhD Program: Good to excellent results after the first year qualify for direct admission to a three-year doctoral project in one of the participating research groups.
-The Master's thesis requirement is waived.
+The Master's thesis requirement is waived in this case.
 After successful defense of a doctoral thesis, the degree Doctor of Philosophy (Ph.D.) or the equivalent title Doctor rerum naturalium (Dr. rer. nat.) is conferred.
-Students that finished medical school can apply for an MD-PhD title. - MSc Program: Alternatively, students may conclude the program with a Master's thesis, based on six months of experimental, scientific research.
+Students that finished medical school can apply for an MD-PhD title. - MSc Program: Alternatively, students may conclude the program with a Master's thesis, based on six months of experimental scientific research.
 The degree Master of Science (MSc) is awarded upon successful completion of the Master's thesis.